sufiarh/energy-monitor-logger/README.md

-# ⚡ Energy Monitor & Data Logger
+# ⚡ Real-Time Electrical Energy Monitoring System with Embedded Linux & Go

 > A real-time electrical energy monitoring system built on embedded Linux.
 It reads power measurements from a PZEM-016 sensor over RS485/Modbus RTU, processes and logs the data with Go, serves a web dashboard on the local network, and exposes it to the internet via Cloudflare Tunnel.